 There is a potential disconnect between what one might expect regarding the use of S/R Interventions and the actual practise of counsellors.
-Examples of Mental Health Practitioners, bound by Codes of Ethics are required to respect client's religious convictions (Christian Counsellors Association of Australia, 2017, p.
+Mental Health Practitioners, bound by Codes of Ethics are (for example) required to respect client's religious convictions (Christian Counsellors Association of Australia, 2017, p.
 6) and work to affirm their worldview (Australian Counselling Association, 2012, p.
-7)

-According to 2016 ABS results, 51.2 % of Australian's self-identify as having a Christian Religious Affiliation (Australian

-Bureau of Statistics, 2017b).
-If, according to the survey, counsellors see approximately 7 clients per this equates to approximately 350 clients per year of which approximately 180 must have their Christian religion respected and their Christian world view affirmed.
+7) According to 2016 ABS results, 51.2 % of Australian's self-identify as having a Christian Religious Affiliation (Australian Bureau of Statistics, 2017b).
+If (according to the survey) counsellors see approximately 7 clients per this equates to approximately 350 clients per year of which approximately 180 must have their Christian religion respected and their Christian world view affirmed.
+It is hard to imagine how this is occurring if 23% of Christian Mental Health Practitioners never include even the simplest prayer or the most basic of Christian meditative practice or reference to the Bible in their practice.